aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/README.md

 This program is free software licenced under GNU General Public License version 2 (see LICENCE).
-Written by [Dave Griffiths at Then Try This](http://thentrythis.org).
+Written by [Dave Griffiths at Then Try This](http://thentrythis.org) dave@thentrythis.org.

+MFCC algo courtesy of the Aquila library by Zbigniew Siciarz MIT/X11 licence 2007-2014 (see brain/src/aquila/LICENCE)